-5. Self-esteem, Pan-Africanism and Togetherness: The first black African woman to win a Nobel Prize, Wangari Mathaai said ‘our people have been persuaded to believe that because they are poor, they lack not only capital, but also knowledge and skills to address their challenges.
+5. A Question of Togetherness: The first Black African woman to win a Nobel Prize, Wangari Mathaai said ‘our people have been persuaded to believe that because they are poor, they lack not only capital, but also knowledge and skills to address their challenges.
 Instead they are conditioned to believe that solutions to their problems must come from ‘outside.’’’

-We can only shed this innate belief when we accept the validity and worth of our existence.
+We can only shed this innate belief when we accept the validity and worth of our collective existence.
 What the colonised African mind suffers from is a severe case of post-colonial internalised oppression.
+A postcolonial stress disorder.
+We are Stockholm Syndromed.
 Even when the primary source of the oppression no longer exists with us, we oppress ourselves with our own feelings of inferiority.
 We think anything from ‘oversea’ will be better than ‘tiwantiwa’ just by the fact of their different sources.
 Aba shoemaker will make fine shoe and stamp Italy on it.
 As some status-conscious person once told me, even her dead body would refuse to wear lace that wasn’t Swiss or other European origin.
-So we import traditional attire.
+So we import traditional fabrics.
 Until Milan fashion show features ankara, some people will never wear it.

-On a very psychological level and especially in the diaspora, we see many people exhibit shame and refuse to identify as African.
-To this end they twist their tongues into unimaginable shapes to produces sounds completely unintelligible, in attempt to adopt an accent foreign to them.
+In the Diaspora, we see many people who refuse to identify as African.
+Recent arrivals twist their tongues into unimaginable shapes to produces sounds completely unintelligible, in attempt to adopt an accent foreign to them.
 We call our languages vernacular, yet these are languages of a living people, not a jargon to be hidden from the sun.

 The focus on English, French and Portuguese as languages of instruction and national communication has also contributed to the disappearance of African languages and customs.
 Prof E. E. Adegbija notes ‘Over 90% of African languages,…exist as if they don’t really exist; they live without being really alive.
 Living functional blood is being sucked out of them…’

 So we live a half-life as Africans, other people tell us what should matter to us.
-The West tells us we should resist our ethnicities and cultures, our governments and their corruption.
+We are told that we should resist our ethnicities and cultures, our governments and their corruption.
 Our governments tell us that the West is our enemy, and that our next door neighbour is our enemy and ‘see, I built this road!’
 Did they build it with their own money?
+Mschew!!!

 These are the symptoms of self-oppression, not being able to refute the fallacies around, because we fear the dark recesses of our own minds and fear lurking in the corners of our consciousness.
 If we dare to, quietly and stoutly, consider all around us, take those books off of the shelves and learn of truth that is not really hidden, we may learn one certainty.
 Our minds are being held captive by our own thoughts, that captivity imprisons us into a life less than we were made for.